2016 Pro Kabaddi League (January)

 After the opening leg in Hyderabad, the caravan will move to the Kanteerava Indoor Stadium, Bengaluru, followed by Netaji Indoor Stadium in Kolkata.
 This season, the badminton arena in the Balewadi Sports Complex, Pune will be the venue for the culmination to the first half of the league.
 The indoor stadium at the Patliputra Sports Complex, Patna will play host to the second half of the league with the caravan then moving to Sawai Mansingh Stadium in Jaipur on 20 February 2016.
 Moving on from Jaipur, the league will be played in at the Thyagaraj Indoor Stadium in Delhi and move to the home of the reigning champions, U Mumba at National Sports Club of India, Mumbai.
 The playoffs will return to the national capital for the semi-finals, playoffs and the finals.

-Star Sports Pro Kabaddi is the only domestic Indian sports league to witness a strong rise in viewership as compared to its inaugural season.
-The rise in viewership in the second season validates the viewers’ progression from initial curiosity of season 1 to a deeper level of affinity and engagement with the aspirational avatar of Indian sport of Kabaddi.

-The appeal of the league continues to deliver strongly with core urban youth audiences passionately following the game.
-The metro contribution in the first two weeks of Season 2 was 65% to overall television viewership demonstrating that the urban, millennial audiences have a strong affinity for the sport.
-The League has not only seen the viewership grow on TV but has also made a big impact digitally.
-The online viewership of Season 2 increased nearly 20 times already and over 13 million unique visitors to date.
-It has also been among the most talked about events on social media and has generated 5.73 billion potential impressions globally across 310,000 conversations so far.